Hide Terminal

 Anchoring

-In some scenarios, it’s useful to use another window as if it was nvim-dap-view’s terminal.
-One such scenario is when using the delve adapter for Go (more specifically, coupled with an attach request): the window with the terminal that launched dlv can act as if it was the nvim-dap-view’s terminal window.
-By doing that, nvim-dap-view’s main window will “follow” delve’s window (i.e., nvim-dap-view’s main window will open by the side of delve’s window).
-Watch this video for context.
+One such scenario is when using the delve adapter for Go (more specifically, when using an attach request): the window with the terminal that launched dlv can act as if it was nvim-dap-view's terminal window.
+In the context of delve, that's useful, because the dlv process will behave as if it was the terminal (receiving input, displaying output, etc).

 return {